swiftlang/swift-evolution/proposals/0400-init-accessors.md

 }
 ```

-A memberwise initializer will not be synthesized if a stored property that is an `accesses` effect of a computed property is ordered after that computed property in the source code:
+The parameters of the memberwise initializer follow source order.
+However, if an init accessor `accesses` a stored property that precedes it in the memberwise initializer, then the properties cannot be initialized in the same order as the parameters occur in the memberwise initializer.
+For example:

 ```swift
 struct S {